mcdemarco/the-new-kitchen-cookbook/cookies/pizzellesByTheEgg.md

 # Pizzelles by the Egg

-This version of the recipe is for cookie math as well as variants like chocolate pizzelles, eggnog pizzelles, etc.
+This version of the recipe is for cookie math as well as variants like chocolate pizzelles, eggnog pizzelles, etc.  (I sometimes go up to 8 eggs or experiment with a couple, so I broke down the pizzelle recipe to a single egg.)

 ![eggnog pizzelle](../images/eggnog_pizzelle.png)

-I sometimes go up to 8 eggs or experiment with a couple, so I broke down the pizzelle recipe to a single egg.
 Peter is responsible for the eggnog variant.

-I tried a different chocolate pizzelle recipe from [King Arthur Flour](http://www.kingarthurflour.com/recipes/chocolate-pizzelle-recipe), but it was too liquidy for my iron.
-The two-toned pizzelles did work out, though.

 ## Ingredients